Yoga or weights? Weights or yoga?

 I don’t need anyone to push me with running, but the gym is a different story!
 Tell me the benefits to my running and I’m far more likely to stick with it.
 After all, the second I realized PT worked to keep any IT Band issues at bay, I’ve done my moves religiously for years!

 All right so what are some of the arguments for and against each…

-I know that yoga is portrayed as calm and serene and I do often get that feeling…but let’s be honest if you are doing a serious class it’s a sweaty nasty mess with lots of loud breathing and thoughts of kill me now.
-Yoga is a very tough workout and shouldn’t be discounted as less of a workout for your body than weight lifting, but you will likely feel very different doing one over the other.
+I know that yoga is portrayed as calm and serene and I do often get that feeling…but let’s be honest if you’re doing a serious class it’s a sweaty nasty mess with lots of loud breathing and thoughts of kill me now.

 Personally, I still believe that I can benefit from both.
 Now it is a matter of determining how to enjoy both activities in a way that benefits my body.
 After doing some research I found what makes the most sense to me…since yoga is often about more static poses and longer contractions, weight lifting sessions should be about quicker movements.
 It should also include movements that you do not get from the yoga practice itself, which would largely be pulling movements such as pull ups, lat pulls, rows or deadlifts.